prjct-alexandria/Alexandria/README.md

 # Usage
 ## API Documentation
-When the backend server is running, an interactive API documentation can be accessed through http://localhost:8080/docs/index.html.
-(Or the equivalent when running it on a different server address.)

-The documentation is generated from go annotations by [swag](https://github.com/swaggo/swag).
-To update the docs after making changes in the code, run from the project root:
+An API documentation can be generated from go annotations by [swag](https://github.com/swaggo/swag).
+Run from the project root:

     cd ./mainServer
     swag init -g server/router.go

+The documentation can be updated with the same commands, when the endpoints change in the code.

+After generating it, when running the backend, it can be accessed through http://localhost:8080/docs/index.html.
+(Or the equivalent when running it on a different server address.)

 # Team
 | Name                | Email adress                       |